scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 running out at 10pm to get chinese food, but hey, still mostly Soylent today!

+### Day 14

+Only for lunch today, I had leftover chinese from last night so I had that rather than let it slowly rot away in the fridge.

 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/
 ["stop eating food"]:http://robrhinehart.com/?p=298